Maddious/RiTA-DiscordBot/README.md

 * Replace the **CLIENTID** string in the following URL with your own apps client id: https://discordapp.com/oauth2/authorize?&client_id=**CLIENTID**&scope=bot&permissions=8
   * Visit the resulting URL and add your bot to any server where you have admin privileges.

-* Once added, your bot should show up more or less instantaneously.
-Type `!t help` within the discord chat for more details on how to use it.
-Happy translating!
+* Once added, your bot should show up as online automatically.
+But you arent done yet!
-  * When you first run it restart the bot once and then type in chat the following commands:
+  * When you first run it **restart the bot by exiting the process and reopening it** once and then type in chat the following commands:
     * `!t settings dbfix`
     * `!t settings updatedb`
     * `!t embed on` or `!t embed off`
-  * Happy Translating!
+  * Your bot should now be fully up and running!
+Happy Translating :)

 ------
 ### <a name="soon"></a>Coming Soon!